 Determining who is liable in a defective roadway accident will ultimately depend on the state you live in, as each state follows its own reporting guidelines and statute of limitations.

-However, if the road the accident occurred on is supposed to be maintained by government agencies (federal, state, county, or city), you can hold the government responsible for any hazards which occur.
+Defective road accident lawyers However, if the road the accident occurred on is supposed to be maintained by government agencies (federal, state, county, or city), you can hold the government responsible for any hazards that occur.
 In general, the government agency can be held liable for dangerous road conditions if:

-While these types of accidents can be very time-consuming to handle, a car accident attorney in DC, MD, or VA can guide you through the claims process and specifically the statute of limitations.
+While these types of accidents can be very time-consuming to handle, a car accident attorney in DC can guide you through the claims process and, specifically, the statute of limitations.

 If you or a loved one were injured or sustained property damage while operating a motorcycle or bicycle on a government-maintained roadway, you have a right to file a claim against the government entity responsible for your losses.